 Alternative Dispute Resolution

-For more than 20 years, Scott H. Zwillinger and Jennifer R. Rebholz have represented both plaintiffs and defendants in civil matters ranging from simple negligence to complex commercial litigation in state and federal courts.
-They are a highly effective mediators and arbitrators because of their combined knowledge and practical experience.
+For more than 20 years Scott Zwillinger and Jennifer Rebholz have represented both plaintiffs and defendants in civil matters ranging from simple negligence to complex commercial litigation in state and federal courts.
+They are a highly effective mediators and arbitrators.

 Frequently Asked Questions